rocksolidwebdesign/Zend-Framework-Doctrine-2-Example/README.rst

 much installation is really required, just set up your vhost like normal for any Zend Framework application.

+Note: doctrine expects your database schema to already exist and that you have permissions to add and remove tables.

 Loading The Doctrine System
 ===========================